SundeepPaluru/kubernetes-MacBook-Vagrant/README.md

 ```

 ## Issues
-> In case of any issues, please open the same in the repo.
-Ill try correct ASAP.
+> In case of any issues, please open a issue under repo.
+Ill try to correct ASAP.

 ### Yours
 ## Sundeep :) AKA Sunny ;)